FAQs

 Do you teach?

-In addition to producing, mixing, and co-writing with various artists in the studio, I have performed professionally as a drummer and percussionist for over 20 years.
-As a musician I primarily consider myself a drummer, sound designer, and composer/songwriter.
+In addition to producing, recording, mixing, and co-writing with various artists in the studio, I have performed professionally as a freelance drummer and percussionist for over 20 years.
+I also experiment with sound design and create my own music.
 I released a solo album called Exist Everywhere in 2025 and an earlier album of musical sketches called Boom & Bloom on WarHen Records in 2020.
-I also write words, not in a professional capacity but as a central part of my creative practice.
-Some of that writing has made its way to my newsletter here on Substack.
-Beyond the studio, I enjoy vinyl records, fiction, gardening, poetry, bikes, the ocean, meaningful conversation, listening, time outdoors, Brazilian music, and Japanese tea.
+I largely avoid social media but I’ve written and shared my thoughts on the creative process of music/sound in my newsletter, shared through Substack.
+If you’re interested in learning more about my approach, I was a recent guest on the ProducerHead podcast.